 So, what is the best way to handle a correction?
 We believe it is best to simply ride it out rather than attempt to sidestep it.
 If you exit the market during a correction, you run the risk of missing out on the V-shaped recovery that tends to occur immediately afterwards.
 And this can set you further back in meeting your financial goals than if you had just stuck out the volatility.

 The other kind of market downturn is a bear market—a fundamentally driven stock market drop of 20% or more.
 While you may be able to sidestep parts of a bear market, you still bear the responsibility of deciding when to get back into the market to participate in the rebound.
 Missing the initial rebound—whether bear or correction—can be incredibly costly.

-After a downturn, stocks tend to bounce back quickly and vigorously.
+After a bear market downturn, stocks generally tend to bounce back quickly and vigorously.
 The shape of this event—the plunge and subsequent recovery—takes the form of a V. Hence, we call the pattern “V-bounce.”

 You can see the V-bounce repeated throughout stock market history, from corrections in bull markets to the emergence of new bull markets following a bear market.

 Note: For illustrative purposes only.
 Not drawn to scale.
 Not to be interpreted as a forecast.

 Before a V-bounce, investors are most concerned with the losses on left side of the V. This is where investor sentiment is at its lowest, where the majority of the investing public is fearful and where selling can be most intense.
 It is also the point where many investors have exited the markets, and where even seasoned investors may have to fight the temptation to give in and call it quits.